Agatti Airport: Expansion plans

-On 18 July 2024, the Government of India had cleared the proposal of the expansion of the airport along with the construction of new airport in Minicoy.
+On 18 July 2024, the Government of India had cleared the proposal of the expansion of the airport along with the construction of a new airport in Minicoy.
 This will make the airport a tri-service military base with a civilian air enclave.
 The airbase will be capable of operating fighter jets, long-range UAVs and military transport aircraft.
 The project is led by the Indian Air Force and will be used by all the branches of the Armed Forces and the Indian Coast Guard.